 Committees will be formed as necessary to plan and organize club activities/events.
 A volunteer club member will become the committee chair.

-Article VIII: Finances
+Article IX: Finances

 Section 1: Co-Funding Board

-The club will apply for CFB monies and if allocated resources, the club will follow all CFB and institutional regulations.
+The club will apply for CFB monies and allocated resources, the club will follow all CFB and institutional regulations.

 Section 2: Honorariums

 Officers or members will not receive an honorarium/stipend from the organization.